 Most screenings start at age 65 for women and 70 for men without certain risk factors such as smoking, diabetes or family history of osteoporosis or hip fracture.

 Symptoms and risk factors

 To determine if you have osteoporosis, your provider may order a bone density test.
 This will show whether or not you have lost bone mass.

-Mayeux said symptoms of osteoporosis may include loss of height, back pain, a bent over posture and fractures.
+Mayeux said symptoms of osteoporosis can include loss of height, back pain, a bent over posture and fractures.
+However, most forms of osteoporosis have no symptoms at all.
 Women are much more likely than men to develop osteoporosis.
 In addition, as women age, their risk for osteoporosis increases.
 A family history of osteoporosis or of a fragility fracture, such as a hip fracture, also puts you at greater risk for developing the disease.

 Treating osteoporosis and calculating your risk

 Certain medications can help you manage your osteoporosis.
-Modifying your diet to include more calcium and doing weight-bearing exercises also can help.
+Modifying your diet to include more calcium and appropriate Vitamin D, and doing weight-bearing exercises also can help.

 Men and women over age 45 can calculate their risk of a bone fracture at American Bone Health’s website.